Lewis and Harris: Economy

-According to the Scottish government, "tourism is by far and away the mainstay industry" of the Outer Hebrides, "generating £65m in economic value for the islands, sustaining around 1000 jobs" The report adds that the "islands receive 219,000 visitors per year".
+According to the Scottish government, "tourism is by far and away the mainstay industry" of the Outer Hebrides, "generating £65m in economic value for the islands, sustaining around 1,000 jobs" The report adds that the "islands receive 219,000 visitors per year".
 Tourism accounted for 10–15% of economic activity on the Outer Hebrides islands in 2017, according to the tourism bureau.
 The agency states that the "exact split between islands is not possible" when calculating the number of visits, but "the approximate split is Lewis (45%), Uist (25%), Harris (20%), Barra (10%)".

 Some visitors to Lewis and Harris are attracted by the beaches, particularly the spectacular Luskentyre, but also Seilebost, Horgabost, Scarasta and Borve.
 Others come for the dramatic landscapes of Harris, to experience the Gaelic traditions or the sense of history, for example at Dun Carloway or the 5,000 year old Callanish Stones.

-A major industry on the island is the production of Harris tweed fabric (Clò Mór or Clò Hearach in Gaelic) which is made by hand on the island.
+A major industry on the island is the production of Harris tweed fabric (Clò Mòr or Clò Hearach in Gaelic) which is made by hand on the island.
 It is the only commercially produced handwoven tweed in the world.
 To qualify as Harris tweed, the textile must be "handwoven by the islanders at their homes in the Outer Hebrides, finished in the Outer Hebrides, and made from pure virgin wool dyed and spun in the Outer Hebrides", according to a British Act of Parliament.
 Approximately 400 islanders were working in this industry as of late 2017.
 The textile is popular with celebrities and Royals.

 There is only one manufacturer of Scotch whisky and gin in Isle of Harris, namely the Isle of Harris Distillery, which opened in 2019 and was working to produce The Hearach single malt.
 The Isle of Lewis also has one, Abhainn Dearg distillery, which was built in 2008.